pambda/lambda-callbackify/README.md

 This function is different to [util.callbackify](https://nodejs.org/api/util.html#util_util_callbackify_original) with following:

 - Support lambda only.
-- If a transformation is not needed, an original lambda is returned.
+- If the transformation is not needed, an original lambda is returned.

 ## License